 After being in command of the Turing for over a year, Molly’s naïveté and kindheartedness resulted in her removal from command, in a blow that she found to be extremely unfair and that taught her that Starfleet Command was not devoid of shady politics after all.
 Returning home to San Francisco, wondering if she would ever be able to respect Command officers again, Molly was quickly approached by Starfleet Intelligence with an offer she couldn’t refuse.

 Spending a year in intensive training she was assigned to the USS Dresden as Chief Intelligence Officer, a post which she held for three years.
 After a few adventurous missions and a change of command on board, Starfleet Command decided to give Molly a second chance at the center chair.
-Even though she is currently the USS Dresden’s Commanding Officer, Holloway didn’t lose her contact with Starfleet Intelligence, insisting on remaining a fully fledged Intelligence Officer regardless of her job description.
+However, through her time as the USS Dresden’s Commanding Officer, Holloway didn’t lose her contact with Starfleet Intelligence, insisting on remaining a fully fledged Intelligence Officer regardless of her job description.
 After a full year as a starship Captain, Molly decided that it was not the career for her and retired from the position, feeling fulfilled in knowing that this time she had done it on her own terms.

 Known as Molly Wright since age ten, Molly changed her name back to her original birth name in 2395.Personality